ibm-cloud-docs/cloud-infrastructure/image-migration-diy.md

 ### Image conversion considerations
 {: #image-conversion-considerations}

-* VMware VM must be exported as VMDK.
+* VMs must be exported as VMDK or VHD.
 * VMs that have network attached storage (NAS) such as iSCSI or NFS are not automatically copied over.
 Data migration must be done as a separate process.
 * IP addresses are not preserved.
-* VMware ESXi specifics are not preserved, such as port groups, ESXi teaming, etc.
+* Hypervisor specifics are not preserved, such as port groups, teaming, etc.

 ## Step 1: Prepare the image conversion server
 {: #step-1-prepare-image-conversion-server}